holochain/holochain-rust/doc/architecture/decisions/0013-events-model-and-api.md

 - We need to make sure that app developers understand that this doesn't happen globally, but rather just to the clients that subscribed to the event from the container.

 - We need to think through what system events we want to emit.

+- We need to remember (and make a separate ADR) for events that happen and can be listened for between nodes at the DHT level.